- 1 cup butter, softened

 - Orange peel

 - In a large bowl, cream butter and sugar.
 Add the eggs, orange peel and extract; beat until combined.
 Combine the flour, salt and baking soda; add to the creamed mixture alternately with sour cream.
 Spoon into two greased 9-in. heart-shaped baking pans; spread evenly in pans.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - Cut 1-1/2 in. off the pointed ends of each heart cake; set aside.
 Place the large pieces on a 17x15-in. covered board, placing cut sides of hearts together, forming wings.
 Trim the reserved pointed end pieces to form the top and bottom of the butterfly’s body.